Skip to content

 - my-namespace/my-db

-# Limited to variables and metadata
+# Limited to variables, metadata, affinity, and permitted-secrets

 Entity Type Definition